iaine/unheardcity/docs/workshop/techniques.md

 You may want to use your own tools, if you have some.
 If not, [TwoTone](https://twotone.io) is a good starting point for experimenting and is available online.

 Found sounds, either that you have recorded ourselves or downloaded from a sample source, might add in extra types of sound to make the relationship more obvious.
-These can be put into tools liek GarageBand or Audacity and manipulated to create a sonification.
+These can be put into tools like GarageBand or Audacity and manipulated to create a sonification.

 [Audacity](https://www.audacityteam.org) is a cross-platform tool that can record and alter audio files.
 It comes with some effects to do basic prototypes using samples or voice sketching.